 Your membership helps support our ongoing public education, ecological monitoring, and proactive involvement in the management of Georgia’s National Forests.
 These 867,510 acres protect critical clean water supplies, rare animal habitat and offer unparalleled recreation opportunities for all Georgians.

 ➜ Member Benefits:

-Members receive Forest News, our quarterly newsletter; Action Alerts regarding time-sensitive environmental issues; Early bird Outing Notifications to find out about exciting hikes, outings, and events
+Members are eligible to receive a free Georgia’s Mountain Treasures Book!
+Members also receive Forest News, our quarterly newsletter; Action Alerts regarding time-sensitive environmental issues; Early bird Outing Notifications to find out about exciting hikes, outings, and events

 Ways to Donate

 Georgia ForestWatch accepts checks, credit card donations, stock, and life insurance.
 You may give securely on-line OR mail checks to Georgia ForestWatch, 81 Crown Mountain Place, Bldg.
 C, Suite 200, Dahlonega, GA 30533.
 Call us if you have any questions: 706-867-0051.
 All donations are fully tax deductible and help us with all aspects of protecting your forests.
 These general funds are applied where most urgently needed.